Salvadel/soc-homelab-environment/README.md

 # SOC Homelab

-A home Security Operations Center (SOC) lab built to simulate real-world threat detection and incident response workflows.
-The lab replicates a basic corporate network environment consisting of a monitored Windows endpoint, a SIEM server, a SOAR automation server, a firewall, and an attack machine - all connected through a pfSense managed internal network.
-The purpose is to develop hands-on experience in attack simulation, log analysis, alert triage, automated response workflows, and incident documentation - core skills required for SOC Analyst roles.
+A home Security Operations Center (SOC) lab designed for simulating real-world threat detection and response scenarios.
+The lab is designed to mimic a basic corporate network infrastructure with a monitored Windows endpoint, SIEM server, SOAR server, firewall, and attack machine, all connected through a pfSense-managed internal network.
+The goal is to gain practical knowledge and experience in attack simulation, log analysis, and response, which are critical for becoming a SOC Analyst.

 ## Network Diagram